cisagov/development-guide/config/label-management.md

 # Managing cross-organization labels in existing repositories #

-This is a step-by-step guide/script for managing organization-wide github issue labels across all repositories.
+This is a step-by-step guide/script for managing organization-wide GitHub issue labels across all repositories.

 ## Prerequisites ##

-- User has access to the github organization's repositories
+- User has access to the GitHub organization's repositories
 - User can generate a GitHub [Personal access token](https://github.com/settings/tokens)

 ## Initial Setup ##